NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/MarkupsRedesign/README.md

   [Open Curve video](https://www.dropbox.com/s/ap67lmxo0xh77h0/OpenCurve.mkv?dl=0)

-### Result

 - Andras and Sara tested and reported errors Davide fixed them
 - 17 of 27 known issues have been fixed.
 Open issues are mostly enhancements or problems in new features (not regressions in existing features).
+- Necessary VTK updates (double-click and selection event support) merged into Slicer/VTK
 - Remaining issues with point picking: slow when using cell picker, screen flickers when using prop picker.
 We'll use one picking manager for all markups in a view.
 Maybe we can later implement one picking manager for all objects in a view.
-- Next steps: merge VTK updates, merge Slicer updates.
+- Next steps: merge Slicer updates during next week.
-- Many things depend on this (we don't want to switch to git, deprecate old VTK/ITK versions, move to git ... until this is completed).
+- Several important changes depend on this (we don't want to switch to git, deprecate old VTK/ITK versions, move to git ... until this is completed).

 # Illustrations